-"It's about freedom" Promoting women's health and family planning makes communities more stable.
+"It's about freedom"

+Promoting women's health and family planning makes communities more stable.
 Modern contraception provides the woman and her family with the opportunity to plan how many children to have and when to have them.
 This brings freedom into a woman's life: the possibility to get an education, work outside of the home and participate in civic development on an equal footing.

 Modern, safe contraception for young women and teenage girls is especially important so as not to have their schooling - or at worst childhood - cut short by having a child too early.
 The promotion of girls' education is known to have the biggest impact on the positive development of societies, from both the economic viewpoint and with regard to societal peace.
 According to an estimate by the think tank Copenhagen Consensus Center, every dollar invested in family planning generates 120 dollars in benefits to society.

 Bayer has supported family planning for more than 50 years in over 130 countries.
-By 2021, Bayer's contraceptive products are being used by more than 40 million women in low- and middle-income countries.
+By 2021, Bayer's contraceptive products were being used by more than 40 million women in low- and middle-income countries.
 In the 1960s, Bayer was one of the first companies to take action in this field alongside the United States Agency for International Development (USAID) and the UN Population Fund (UNFPA).

 One of the contraceptive methods selected for the family planning programs of international development agencies is the implant manufactured at Bayer's Product Supply Center in Turku.
 Bayer is committed to investing profits generated by the sales of these products to family planning initiatives back into family planning programs.
 Bayer also supports endeavors to provide family planning and contraception services in developing countries independently of international agencies by for example, creating distribution and partnership models suitable for the relevant markets.
-Watch the video It's about freedom that was published on World Contraception Day on 26 September 2020.